 For as many stories like this one, there are more stories of investors losing big with LEAPs and options in general.
 I lost big on 2010 LEAPs in Google.

 In hindsight, I shouldn't be surprised.
 Catalysts often precede returns.
-In 2009, Motorola
+When Netflix